Written By Kassandra Foreman / Reviewed By Ray Spotts

-By decreasing the acidity and the bacteria in the mouth, there is an added benefit of reducing the microbes within the mouth.
-By killing the bacteria and microbes that cause bad breath to occur, not only is there a lower risk of tooth decay but also a lower risk of the bad breath that occurs when dental problems arise.
+By decreasing the acidity and the germs in the mouth, there is an added benefit of reducing the microbes within the mouth.
+By killing the germs and microbes that cause bad breath to occur, not only is there a lower risk of tooth decay but also a lower risk of the bad breath that occurs when dental problems arise.

 Green tea benefits can be enjoyed in many ways.
 It is achieved through drinking a cup or two of green tea each day, which will also contain enough caffeine to replace a coffee habit, or through other means.